jajisan/ChatBot/README.md

 # ChatBot
-Created a chatbot using python,html,css,javascript using hugging face model in python and creted a face if unlock system using opencv and html
+Created a chatbot using python,html,css,javascript using hugging face model in python and creted a face unlock system using opencv and html.
+OPEN MASTER BRANCH